-Melissa Ford, Ph.D.
+Elizabeth Eikmann, Ph.D.
 Student

-Elizabeth Herbert, M.A.
+Manuela Engstler, M.A.
 Student

 Adam Kloppe, Ph.D.
-Candidate
+Student

 Mark Koschmann, Ph.D.
 Student

-I am a PhD student in American Studies with an emphasis in religion in America, urban issues, African American studies, and the intersection between the Christian church and American culture.
-I presented a paper titled "Lutherans as Civil Rights Activists in Chicago" at the MAASA conference (Spring 2012) and a second paper at the Lutheran Historical Conference titled "The Impact of White Flight on Urban Lutheran Congregations."
+I am a Ph.D. candidate in American Studies with an emphasis in twentieth-century urban social and cultural studies, race and identity, and religion in America.
+Currently, I am an instructor in Theology at Concordia University in St. Paul, MN.
+I have presented several papers at conferences such as "Lutherans as Civil Rights Activists in Chicago," "The Impact of White Flight on Urban Lutheran Congregations," and "Urban Lutheran Congregations in a Post-Ferguson Era."
 Before coming to SLU, I earned a B.A. in Philosophy at Valparaiso University and studied the Humanities in their interdisciplinary honors college, Christ College.
 I completed a Master of Divinity at Concordia Seminary in 2011 where I studied Christian theology, ethics, and religion in America.
-I am an ordained Lutheran pastor and serve as assistant pastor at Chapel of the Cross in North County St. Louis.
-I can be reached at email@example.com

 Susan S. Lee, Ph.D.
-Candidate
+Student

-Michael McCollum.
-Ph.D.
+Cindy Lyles, Ph.D.
 Student